DataFire/Integrations/integrations/generated/google_compute/README.md

     * items [CustomerEncryptionKeyProtectedDisk](#customerencryptionkeyprotecteddisk)

 ### Interconnect
-* Interconnect `object`: Protocol definitions for Mixer API to support Interconnect.
-Next available tag: 25
+* Interconnect `object`: Represents an Interconnects resource.
+The Interconnects resource is a dedicated connection between Google's network and your on-premises network.
+For more information, see the  Dedicated overview page. (== resource_for v1.interconnects ==) (== resource_for beta.interconnects ==)
   * adminEnabled `boolean`: Administrative status of the interconnect.
-When this is set to ?true?, the Interconnect is functional and may carry traffic (assuming there are functional InterconnectAttachments and other requirements are satisfied).
-When set to ?false?, no packets will be carried over this Interconnect and no BGP routes will be exchanged over it.
-By default, it is set to ?true?.
+When this is set to true, the Interconnect is functional and can carry traffic.
+When set to false, no packets can be carried over the interconnect and no BGP routes are exchanged over it.
+By default, the status is set to true.
   * circuitInfos `array`: [Output Only] List of CircuitInfo objects, that describe the individual circuits in this LAG.
     * items [InterconnectCircuitInfo](#interconnectcircuitinfo)
   * creationTimestamp `string`: [Output Only] Creation timestamp in RFC3339 text format.